Skip to main content

 Energy Supply

-Energy supply (electricity) makes up the most significant proportion of the Island’s emissions at 26% of net emissions (164kT CO2e).
+Energy supply (electricity) makes up the most significant proportion of the Island’s emissions at 35% of net emissions (205kT CO2e).
 Most of these emissions come from the Combined Cycle Gas Turbine (CCGT) at Pulrose, with smaller amounts produced by the Energy from Waste (EfW) plant and diesel generators.
-Due to the methodology outlined above, any emissions from electricity produced on-Island and exported to the UK are included in the Island’s inventory.
-Conversely, electricity imported from the UK is excluded from the Island’s inventory.
+Due to the methodology outlined above, Emissions from electricity produced on-Island and exported to the UK are included in the Island’s inventory.
+Conversely, electricity imported from the UK is excluded from the Island’s inventory

 Residential